vincentkoc/tiny_qa_benchmark_pp/tools/generator/README.md

     --base_url "http://localhost:11434" # Specify your Ollama API base URL
 ```

 (Note: Actual script name, package invocation, and parameters might vary slightly.
-Refer to the script's help message (`python -m tinyqabenchmarkpp.generator --help`) for precise usage and all available options, including how to pass API keys if not using environment variables.)
+Refer to the script's help message (`python -m tinyqabenchmarkpp.generate --help`) for precise usage and all available options, including how to pass API keys if not using environment variables.)

 ## Generation Process